booz-allen-hamilton/rapid-usda-eat-ux/README.md

 4. Configure database and server variables
 5. Start Apache Server

-###Technical Approach
+##Technical Approach

-We used all open source technologies and open sourced our LunchBox prototype.
+We used all open source technologies and open sourced library for our LunchBox prototype.
+It was built using a technical stack and architecture that is easily installed and deployed across different environment.
+It uses popular technical frameworks and open source technology to ensure that organizations are able to integrate the solution with their existing products.
+The application follows a standard model-view-controller (MVC) architecture and cloud infrastructure.

+###MVC Architecture Pattern
+The application was designed using the standard model-view-controller architecture.
+The following image lists the libraries and technology within each of those areas.

 [Architecture document]()